siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 - Examples show relaxed JSON mode.
 Strict JSON is also accepted in all cases
 - CMD means some command - aka the "name" of the name/value pair
 - Underscore "_" means some numeric value
-- "ABC" means some string value
+- "abcd" means some string value
 - Motor examples use Motor 1, but any motor active for your platform is OK
 - Axis examples use X axis, but any axis is OK unless otherwise noted
 - All examples are in millimeter units